macCesar/purgetss-docs/docs/customization/1-Configuring Guide.md

 }
 ```

-By default, these colors will be available everywhere in the framework where you use colors, like the text color, border color, background color utilities, and more.
+By default, these colors will be available everywhere in the framework where you use colors, such as the text color, border color, background color utilities, and more.

 ### Color object syntax
-Colors are defined as a simple list of key-value pairs, or as nested object notation.
+Colors can be defined as a simple list of key-value pairs, or as nested objects.
 The nested keys are added to the base color name as modifiers.

 ```typescript title="Color object syntax"
 module.exports = {